 Opportunities to support the Department of Jewish Studies include endowed chairs to build a world class faculty, as well as high impact programmatic opportunities that will reshape our understanding of the American Jewish Experience.

-For more information, contact Christiane Walker, Senior Director of Development, Major Gifts.
+For more information, contact Dominique Vining, Director of Development, School of Liberal Arts.